 Certified Professional in Accessibility Core Competencies

 OIT's training program is cohort-based and is generally offered in the summer and late fall.
 It includes an online course, three in-person training classes, study sessions, and the exam.
-Participants should expect to spend about 50 hours in the preparation program.
-The thoroughness of the program gives us a nearly perfect pass rate.
-Those who do well in the course have their exam fees met by OIT.
+Participants should expect to spend at least 50 hours in the preparation program.
+The thoroughness of the preparation gives us a high pass rate.
+Those who do well in the practice exam have their certification fees met by OIT.

 Course topics include:

 - Integrating digital accessibility in the organization

 CPACC classes are open only to members of the University community.